 - Pastina

-Particularly if you are running at a faster pace, have a greater vertical oscillation, or have a sensitive gastrointestinal tract, the contents of your gut are subjected to all of the up and down bouncing as you run and impact stress when you land on your feet.1de Oliveira, E. P., & Burini, R. C. (2009).
+And if you’re running at a faster pace, have greater vertical oscillation, or simply have a sensitive gastrointestinal system, your gut contents are repeatedly shaken and compressed with every step and landing.
+22009).
 The impact of physical exercise on the gastrointestinal tract.
 Current Opinion in Clinical Nutrition and Metabolic Care, 12(5), 533–538. https://doi.org/10.1097/mco.0b013e32832e6776

 What Are the Worst Foods to Eat Before Running?